 A few of them had a written script, which in my understanding are all more less derived from the Indian Pallava script created during the 6th century AD, along with some ancient scripts used in Malaysia or the Philippines.

 The most ancient testimony of those ancients scripts are archeological stone remains.
 Some lontar manuscrit (dried palm-leaf manuscrit) a few centuries old have also been preserved.

 Wikipedia is a great source regarding those ancient languages.
 A few examples of scripts :

-Some other examples can be found in the South of Sumatra (like the Rencong and the Rejang script).
+Some other scripts can be found in the South of Sumatra (like the Rencong and the Rejang scripts).

 All those scripts have been replaced at least in daily life by the latin script.
 Still, local government try to maintain their heritage by teaching schoolkids to read them and translating road signs.